-In the event that dividends can’t be reinvested due to Schwab’s limitations, income will be used to buy fractions of shares of the same stock as soon after a distribution as possible.
-During 2021, only one such company was in the portfolio — Ireland-based Medtronic (MDT).
-The following image shows that MDT paid a dividend on July 16, and that a few days later Mike executed the purchase of a fractional share using about the same amount of money.
+In the event that dividends can’t be reinvested due to Schwab’s limitations, income will be used to buy fractions of shares of the same stock shortly after a distribution.
+During 2022, only one such company was in the portfolio — Ireland-based Medtronic (MDT).
+The following image shows that MDT paid dividends on July 15 and Oct.
+14, and that a few days later on each occasion Mike executed the purchase of a fractional share using about the same amount of money.

 While acknowledging that it is easier to manage a portfolio that doesn’t get too large in scope, there is no requirement that the IBP hold only a certain number of stocks.

 There is no minimum yield mandate.
 Nor must a company have been growing dividends for a certain number of years.
 Even companies that don’t pay dividends could be selected.
-This being a DGI portfolio, however, yield and income-growth history will be considered during the stock-selection process.
+Still, this is a DGI portfolio, so yield and income-growth history will be considered during the stock-selection process.

 The IBP will be diversified across sectors, industries and dividend characteristics (yield, growth rates, histories, etc.).

-The following graphic, from Simply Safe Dividends, shows the sector breakdown of the Income Builder Portfolio at the end of its fourth year of existence, 2021.
+The following graphic, from Simply Safe Dividends, shows the sector breakdown of the Income Builder Portfolio at the end of its fifth year of existence, 2022.
 (This is presented as an example, and it does not necessarily represent future expected sector percentages.)

 Portfolio turnover will be held to a minimum, so selling will be rare.
 The IBP nonetheless will be closely monitored, and there will be reasons to consider selling a company:

 - There are fundamental changes to its business model or viability.